kailash-manasarovar/statement/docs/timeline/2023/september.md

 [![Contacting feminist organizations in Spain](../../content/tweets/september-23-comms/major-feminist-groups-in-spain.png)](https://x.com/1FRGVN/status/1698894244272837094)

-- I deliberate with new X contacts how the hackers got into my devices.
+- I deliberate with new X contacts about how the hackers got into my devices.

 [![Hackers got in on the hotel network](../../content/tweets/september-23-comms/deliberations.png)](https://x.com/1FRGVN/status/1699358345814061079)